Skip to content

 Extended producer responsibility

 If the tide of plastic is to be stemmed, the companies in Ghana’s plastics and food industries also need to take responsibility.
 There are various models from elsewhere in the world for this.
-The Ghanaian Government is thus being supported in developing corresponding models for extending producers’ responsibility and getting the relevant actors involved in the process.
+The project advised the Ghanaian Government on how to introduce relevant models of extended producer responsibility for plastic waste management and which actors to involve in this process.
+Four advisory workshops were held on this topic and a recommendation for introducing a system of extended producer responsibility in Ghana was submitted to the Ghanaian Ministry of Environment, which is responsible for this area.

-Representatives of the Ghanaian plastics and recycling industries are taking part in the Plastics Recycling World Exhibition 2020 trade fair in Essen with their own stand and contribution to the conference programme.
-The fair offers the partners from Ghana the opportunity to familiarise themselves with innovative technical solutions in plastics recycling and make new business contacts.
-There is also the chance of more in-depth visits to companies in NRW following the exhibition.
+Ten representatives of Ghana’s plastics and recycling industry took part in the Plastics Recycling World Exhibition 2021 in Essen with their own stand and contribution to the conference programme.
+The trade fair offered the partners from Ghana the opportunity to familiarise themselves with innovative technical solutions in plastics recycling and make new business contacts.
+Following the exhibition, they also had the chance to visit companies in NRW for a more in-depth look at their operations.

 Bildergalerie